raivivek/raivivek.github.io/content/science/workshop-mathbio.md

 premier institutions in India that coordinate activities in the area of interest.

-The main motivation of participating in this workshop was to present my ongoing work on the knotted proteins.
+The primary motivation for participating in this workshop was to present my ongoing work on the knotted proteins.
 It seemed like a reasonable place to attract further ideas and help.
 Sadly, I could not get in touch with my advisor before the abstract submission deadline and did not submit a poster.
-Nevertheless, it was fun to listen new speakers and learn about new developments in a field.
+Nevertheless, it was fun to listen to new speakers and learn about new developments in a field.
 You never know where ideas can come from.

 The workshop consisted of 8 invited lectures, 6 short talks combined with a poster session spanning over two days.
 There were no *hands on* or practical component even though the workshop was called *a workshop*.
-I guess it is because of the short talks, a 15 minute presentation given by PhD students as a demonstration of their work.
+I guess it is because of the short talks, a 15-minute presentation given by Ph.D. students as a demonstration of their work.

 #### Venue

 IISER-K is
 [located](https://www.google.co.in/maps/place/Indian+Institute+of+Science+Education+and+Research+Kolkata/@22.962533,88.5201464,17z/data=!4m2!3m1!1s0x39f8bf0ebd68bc8b:0x92d423474389ff5c?hl=en)
-some 50 kms off [Kolkata](https://en.wikipedia.org/wiki/Kolkata), the nearest metropolitan.
+some 50 km off [Kolkata](https://en.wikipedia.org/wiki/Kolkata), the nearest metropolitan.
-Located in a countryside area with almost nothing around, IISER-K stands proudly with its large, lush green and beautiful campus.
-Although, a few of building units are still under construction, the place will soon be a great center of research in India.
+Located in a countryside area with almost nothing around, the new Mohanpur campus of IISER-K stands proudly with its large and lush green beauty.

-I visited the main Mohanpur campus.
+Although, a few of building units are still under construction, the place will soon become a buzzing center of education and research in India.

 #### Talks

-The complete list of research talks, short talks, list of posters can be found on the [website](https://web.archive.org/web/20160111112304/http://www.iiserkol.ac.in/~mathbio/WMCB2016/).
+The complete list of research talks, short talks, the list of posters can be found on the [website](https://web.archive.org/web/20160111112304/http://www.iiserkol.ac.in/~mathbio/WMCB2016/).
-In the space below, I'll talk in brief about my impression of the workshop along with brief description as necessary.
+In space below, I'll talk in brief about my impression of the workshop along with short description as necessary.

 ##### Complex systems and networks

 There has been growing interest in modeling and analysis of complex biological networks in the past decade ([Barabasi](http://barabasilab.com/) *et al.*).
-Primarily because advancement in data acquisition platforms has enabled us to generate huge amount of *omics* data
+Primarily because advancement in data acquisition platforms has enabled us to generate a huge amount of *omics* data
-- genomics, transcriptomics, protemics, metabolomics, fluxomics to name a few.
+- genomics, transcriptomics, proteomics, metabolomics, fluxomics to name a few.
-Naturally, there is a lot of inter-disciplinary participation from physics and mathematics departments.
+Naturally, there is a lot of interdisciplinary participation from physics and mathematics departments.

 [**Sarika Jalan**](http://iiti.ac.in/people/~sarika/) heads the Complex Systems Lab at Indian Institute of Technology Indore.
-She is trying to create an universal framework for a generalized analysis of protein-protein interaction data from diseased cells.
-The framework will allow one to easily identify key players
+She is trying to create a universal framework for a generalized analysis of protein-protein interaction data from diseased cells.
+It will allow one to easily identify key players that cause transition from normal to the cancerous stage.

 Later, [**Indrani Bose**](http://bic.boseinst.ernet.in/indrani/), an eminent senior physicist at Bose Institute provided a hardcore illustration of the cells as complex systems by expanding on the topic of cell differentiation.
-The talk was dense but the key idea was to convey the importance of noise and heterogeneity in the cellular system as an important component of decision including cell differentiation.
+The talk was dense but the key idea was to convey the importance of noise and heterogeneity in the cellular system as an important component of the decision making including cell differentiation.
 I will list a couple of interesting papers she suggested for more information.

 ##### Big Data Analysis